- 4 ears of corn in husks (could wrap husked corn in foil)

-We all love corn here.
+We all love fresh garden grown corn here.
 Even the dogs!
 Our two-year old Lab, Sherman, as a puppy would go out the garden and tear himself off a corn cob, right off the stalk.
 At first we thought the corn marauder was a coon.
 Until we saw that six month old puppy actually covered in corn bits and shredded husks.
 Then we actually watched him tear off a corn for himself.

 The butter melts into each kernel, leaving a melted heap of corn flavored butter with corn skids marks and corn silk in the butter plate.
 Icky!
 Then he adds a touch of salt and pepper and attacks that messy treat with gusto!

 Baked Corn on the Cob Method:

 I resisted baking my corn!
 Old school me was quite skeptical at first.
 It Seemed silly to heat up the oven for corn.
 I did It though; after she pestered me a bit.
 To my great surprise that was some delicious corn!
 Seems to work for me to have to set the timer!
 That is not the only advantage though.

 Along with timed consistent heat, there is another great advantage to this baking method.
 By baking the corn in their jackets the corn steams and the nutrients stay in the corn!
 Plus I don’t have to watch a boiling pot of water to get the corn at just the right doneness.
 It comes out of the oven perfect.

 - Preheat your oven to 350 degrees F

 - Take the corn straight out of the garden in their jackets.
 Don’t peel them.
 Just put them on a cookie sheet and stick them in the oven at 350 degrees for 25 minutes.

 Here is your printable recipe: